 Who will benefit from Dry Needling?

 Prior to treatment, there will be a thorough assessment to determine if you may benefit from Dry Needling.
 If you are a good candidate, sessions will vary from 1-2 times/week.
-Dr. Maul may also incorporate other forms of therapy, such as manual therapy or exercise, chiropractic care, or low level light and laser therapy may also be added as part of your treatment, .
+Other forms of therapy, such as manual therapy or exercise, chiropractic care, or low level light and laser therapy may also be added as part of your treatment, .
 The total number of treatment sessions will vary depending on a number of factors, including the cause and duration of the symptoms, your general health, and your satisfaction with the outcome.

 How is Dry Needling different from Acupuncture?

 Dry needling is different from Traditional Acupuncture.
 Both methods do involve inserting a needle into the tissue.
 However, there are significant differences in the evaluation, application and overall goal of the treatment.
 Acupuncture, also offered at Gallagher Chiropractic and Wellness Center,involves inserting needles along a meridian based on Eastern Medicine principles in order to re-establish chi, or life energy, back in the body.
 Dry needling involves an examination of the neuromuscular system and insertion of a needle directly into hyperirritable spots within the muscle in order to de-activate it, and thus, decrease pain and restore function.